aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resources/percentage-calculations/_index.md

 ## **Getting Percentages with Aspose.Tasks**
 The following example shows how to get the percentage of work completed by a resource against all the assignments using Aspose.Tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResources-GetResourcePercentWorkComplete-GetResourcePercentWorkComplete.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResources-GetResourcePercentWorkComplete.cs" >}}